annaleebeltran/Sceduler/README.md

 ## License

-Please refer to the LICENSE in the PasswordGen repository.
+Please refer to the LICENSE in the Scheduler repository.